 Tips for Enhancing Your Self-Awareness as a Leader

 Self-awareness is the foundation for other Emotional Intelligence composites.
-It’s the ability to recognise and understand your emotions, behaviours, and their impact on others a skill that sets exceptional leaders apart.
+It’s the ability to recognise and understand your emotions, behaviours, and their impact on others, a skill that sets exceptional leaders apart.
 But cultivating self-awareness doesn’t happen by accident; it requires intentional reflection, feedback, and a commitment to growth.
 In this blog, I will share tips for enhancing your self-awareness as a leader.
+Whether you’re just starting your leadership journey or looking to refine your approach, these tips will empower you to lead with clarity, authenticity, and greater impact.

 Tips for Enhancing Your Self-Awareness as A Leader